Hong Kong campus holdouts desperately seek escape routes

 The National People’s Congress (NPC) said Hong Kong courts had no power to rule on the constitutionality of city legislation, the official Xinhua news agency reported.

-Protesters were initially angered by a now-withdrawn bill that could have sent people to mainland China for trial.
-Their campaign has broadened into calls for full democracy and an end to what many see as meddling by Beijing in China’s freest city.

-China says it is committed to the “one country, two systems” formula, under which Hong Kong returned to Chinese rule, and has accused foreign countries of inciting trouble.
+The Hong Kong Bar Association, representing barristers, said the comments undermined the “the high degree of autonomy granted to (Hong Kong) under the Basic Law”, the mini-constitution that sets the ground rules for Hong Kong after its return to Chinese rule.

-Reporting by Twinnie Siu, Donny Kwok, Clare Jim, Greg Torode, Sharon Tam, Jessie Pang, James Pomfret, Adnan Abidi, Nick Macfie and David Lague, Stephanie Nebehay in Geneva; Writing by Farah Master, Tony Munroe and Nick Macfie; Editing by Giles Elgood
+Reporting by Twinnie Siu, Donny Kwok, Clare Jim, Greg Torode, Sharon Tam, Jessie Pang, James Pomfret, Adnan Abidi, Nick Macfie and David Lague, Stephanie Nebehay in Geneva; Writing by Farah Master, Tony Munroe and Nick Macfie; Editing by Giles Elgood and Alex Richardson